-- Ensure that you have installed the latest Update Roll up for System Center 2012 Operations Manager. - The AWS Management Pack requires at least Update Roll up 1. - Ensure that you have configured the AWS Management Pack after importing it, by running the Add Monitoring Wizard.
-For more information, see Step 1: Installing the AWS Management Pack (p.
-59). - Ensure that you give enough time for the AWS resources to be discovered (10-20 minutes). - Ensure that the watcher node is configured properly. - The proxy agent is enabled.
+- Ensure that you give enough time for the AWS resources to be discovered (10-20 minutes). - Ensure that the watcher node is configured properly. - The proxy agent is enabled.
 For more information, see Step 2: Configuring the Watcher Node (p.
-60). - The watcher node has Internet connectivity. - The action account for the watcher node has local administrator privileges. - The watcher node must have .NET framework 3.5.1, or newer installed - Ensure that the watcher node is healthy and resolve all alerts.
+90). - · The watcher node has Internet connectivity. - The action account for the watcher node has local administrator privileges. - The watcher node must have .NET framework 3.5.1. or newer installed - Ensure that the watcher node is healthy and resolve all alerts.
 For more information, see Views (p.
-65). - Ensure that the AWS Run As account is valid. - The values for the Access Key ID and the Secret Access Key are accurate. - The Access Key is active (check the My Account -> Security Credentials page of the AWS Management Console). - The IAM user has at least read-only access permission. - If an Amazon CloudWatch metric shows as Not Monitored, check whether at least one Amazon CloudWatch alarm has been defined for that Amazon CloudWatch metric. - For further troubleshooting, use the information from the event logs. - Check the Operations Manager event log on the management server as well as the watcher node.
+95). - Ensure that the AWS Run As account is valid. - The values for the Access Key ID and the Secret Access Key are accurate. - The Access Key is active: In AWS Management Console, click your name in the navigation bar and then click Security Credentials. - The IAM user has at least read-only access permission. - If an Amazon CloudWatch metric shows as Not Monitored, check whether at least one Amazon CloudWatch alarm has been defined for that Amazon CloudWatch metric. - For further troubleshooting, use the information from the event logs. - Check the Operations Manager event log on the management server as well as the watcher node.
 For more information, see Events (p.
-82) for a list of all the events that the AWS Management Pack writes to the Operations Manager event log.
+110) for a list of all the events that the AWS Management Pack writes to the Operations Manager event log.